 I’ve eaten a lot of banana pudding (banan’ puddin’ as the Southerners in my extended family call it) in my life.
 It’s one of my family’s all-time favorite desserts, up there with peach cobbler.

-So what’s the key to the best banana pudding?
+So what’s the secret to the best homemade banana pudding?

 The pudding needs to be homemade!
 When made from scratch, the pudding makes the final flavor and texture of the finished dessert luscious and creamy.

 - Begin by making pastry cream.
 The pastry cream will seem too thick at first, but you’ll lighten it after it cools with some whipped cream.